SPC120/university/applied-developer-course/lab8-oraclecontentmanagement/content-management.md

 1. Download the folder:
 2. Install your favorite IDE (Preferred - Visual Studio Code)
+3. Go to the Documents folder under Collaboration and upload the *Lab Reports* Folder.
+The folder contains a few sample documents.
+(Add screenshot)
-3. Follow the below steps to download the Oracle Content in your local machine:
+4. Follow the below steps to download the Oracle Content in your local machine:
 - Click the *Avatar* icon on th top right of the page and select *Download Apps*.
 - Copy the *Service Url* from the page.
   ![](images/0-downloadapps.png " ")